 Beans are a great source of protein, vitamin B6, iron, magnesium, and potassium.
 In addition, a cup of baked beans has 5% of your daily value of vitamin A.

 This vitamin A foods list wouldn’t be complete without tomatoes.
-If you have a cup of tomato juice, you will meet more than 20% of your daily needs of vitamin A. Moreover, tomatoes are high in vitamins C and E, magnesium, and potassium.
+If you have a cup of tomato juice, you will meet more than 20% of your daily needs of vitamin A. Moreover, tomatoes are high in vitamin C as well as vitamin E, magnesium, and potassium.

 Cantaloupe is packed with vitamins C and A. In only half a cup of raw cantaloupe, you will get 54% of your DV of vitamin A.